iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 # Errors
-If both a `client` is given and the `handlers` map contains the "iota" key the construction process will throw an error as it is then ambiguous what should be .
+If both a `client` is given and the `handlers` map contains the "iota" key the construction process will throw an error because the handler for the "iota" method then becomes ambiguous.

 | Param | Type |